 Singing from the Same Song Sheet: How Collaboration Between Legal and Communications Can Mitigate a Crisis

-Companies constantly have to manage known and emerging issues with significant legal implications that could threaten their businesses or damage their reputations, including product recalls; health, safety and environmental incidents; customer relations conflicts; labour disputes; security breaches; friction over cross-border transactions, investments or projects; lawsuits; regulatory actions; government inquiries and other matters.
-Recent crises related to covid-19 have only highlighted the importance of managing these issues well.
+Companies constantly have to manage known and emerging issues with significant legal implications that could threaten their businesses or damage their reputations, including product recalls; health, safety and environmental incidents; customer relations conflicts; labour disputes; security breaches; friction over cross-border transactions, investments or projects; lawsuits; regulatory actions; government inquiries; and other matters.
+Against a backdrop of recent developments related to covid-19, climate change, international trade tensions and other geopolitical and global trends, working through sensitive issues like these is often even more complex and challenging.
 Naturally, when these issues arise, a typical early call is to the company’s lawyers with the hope of containing exposure to liability, limiting the monetary damage and applying legal strategy to mitigate the potential impact.
 Sometimes, with skilful lawyering and a little luck, that call alone can be enough to stave off a situation.

 Other times, an emerging issue has the potential to become a full-blown crisis, with reverberating implications for the company’s reputational standing among customers, business partners, investors, employees, government officials and its community for months or even years to come.
 In such cases, strategic communications are critical, especially at the outset of a crisis, to managing and containing risks that cannot be resolved in a courtroom, government office or arbitral tribunal.